djax666/mystrombutton2mqtt/README.md

 The battery information will be updated after each button action or every 12 hours when the button does a hearbeat.

-Note that I don't have a Button Plus, so I didn't test it. it is base on the doc found on [myStrom API](https://api.mystrom.ch/?version=latest).
+Note that I don't have a Button Plus, so I didn't test it.
+It is based on the API doc found on [myStrom](https://api.mystrom.ch/?version=latest).